 Today, the Olympic Games are not only one sports event among others, they are the most important event in the field of sports.
 However, the Olympic Games are more than an 'event'.
 They are the embodiment of a worldwide idea of modern sports.
 In spite of the fact that commercial advertising is not allowed in the context of the Games, companies are eager to profit from the positive effects generated by the Olympic Games.
 Media groups pay incredible amounts of money for the rights to broadcast the Games and to report on them.
 Hardly any other event in the world is watched by so many people.
-Even though these people speak many different languages, they all comprehend the message delivered through the Games: "Achieving one's best by means of strong commitment in a fair and rule-based where competitor competition, no discriminated against; that is what lies at the heart of the idea".
+Even though these people speak many different languages, they all comprehend the message delivered through the Games: "Achieving one's best by means of strong commitment in a fair and rule-based competition, where no competitor is discriminated against; that is what lies at the heart of the idea".
 21

 The Games are more important than the idea behind them because actions speak louder than words; this is how one should surely understand Willi Daume's statement.
 The Olympic idea may be interpreted in different ways by philosophers and ideologists of all shades in all parts of the world, but its true message consists of the Games and the sports themselves.
 The language of the Games and of sports is international and universal.
-It is and it can be understood even by those who have never read a single line about the Olympic idea and who have never heard a speech on
+It is and it can be understood even by those who have never read a single line about the Olympic idea and who have never heard a speech on Olympism, but who simply watch and experience the Games and who are filled with enthusiasm by them.